 - The Determinator: "Defeat is only momentary!", he says early in the film, and goes on to prove it by trying to finish a film that he stole from the studio he was fired from because he didn't liked Executive Meddling, dealing with all kinds of obstacles along the way.
 The plot shows that it is more of a Fatal Flaw, however, and for many other people it proves rather literal.Jack (talking to Preston): He destroys everything that he loves.

 - Doing It for the Art: In-Universe, and it eventually becomes a rather dark example: He wastes a lot of studio money (in the middle of the Great Depression, mind) in stuff like location shooting (he even tries to convince the executives to help fund an expedition to Skull Island just because it's a location nobody's ever filmed on) because the movie must be "right", he gets so outrageously pissed that he gives an executive "The Reason You Suck" Speech (which gets him fired) because he will not accept even the suggestion to add nudity to his film (which obviously will make more men come see the film, but it will ruin it from an artistic point of view) and he steals the incomplete film to do it himself even if that means swindling everybody he meets (and risking their lives).
+The novelization also makes mention that the reason Herb had a wooden leg in the film is because he was mauled by an animal in an earlier location shooting of one of Carl's films.

 - Heroic BSoD: Falls into one over his destroyed camera, only to break out of it to destroy some bugs attacking the crew.
+He ends the film suffering a second one, considering the way he sees Kong's dead body, says "it was beauty killed the beast", and walks away.

 - Jerk with a Heart of Gold: While he does lack in ethical morals, he is completely against the thought of having nudity shots of women in his film when a studio executive makes a request for them, showing he does have a few standards when it comes to filmmaking.